Hyehwa station protests: Protests

 The second rally was held on 9 June 2018, using the same tactics as the first protest in May.
 This time, there were between 15,000 and 22,000 attendees.
 Additional demands were made, including that the police commissioner step down and that 90% of new police hires be women.
 A hair-shaving event was held at the rally, to cheers and applause for those who shaved their head.
-Though men were not allowed at the rally, male supporters attended and chanted slogans alongside the female protestors from the sidelines; one male protestor, a 14-year-old boy, told the Korea JoongAng Daily he was attending because he did not want his younger sister to fall victim to sex crimes.
+Though men were not allowed at the rally, male supporters attended and chanted slogans alongside the female protesters from the sidelines; one male protester, a 14-year-old boy, told the Korea JoongAng Daily he was attending because he did not want his younger sister to fall victim to sex crimes.

-The third rally was held on 7 July 2018, attended by between 18,000 and 66,000 protestors, including some from faraway cities such as Gwangju and Busan.
-The protestors criticized the then-in effect ant-abortion laws and President Moon Jae-in's response to the protests.
-Another rally was held in Gwanghwamun Plaza, specifically to abolish the anti-abortion law; there, protestors were advised to wear black "in solidarity with other protests in favor of liberalizing abortion law overseas", but many wore red, having come from the Hyehwa Station rally.
+The third rally was held on 7 July 2018, attended by between 18,000 and 66,000 protesters, including some from faraway cities such as Gwangju and Busan.
+The protesters criticized the then-in effect anti-abortion laws and President Moon Jae-in's response to the protests.
+Another rally was held in Gwanghwamun Plaza, specifically to abolish the anti-abortion law; there, protesters were advised to wear black "in solidarity with other protests in favor of liberalizing abortion law overseas", but many wore red, having come from the Hyehwa Station rally.

 The fourth rally was held on 4 August 2018, attended by approximately 70,000 people.
-Using their greater numbers, the protestors created a massive line from Hyehwa Station to Gyeongbokgung, made larger by lines of people attempting to enter both locations.
-Protestors held a mock trial, satirizing actual cases of male suspects being acquitted of major sex crimes, such as a case involving a man who allegedly uploaded 3,000 terabytes of women taken with a hidden camera to a website.
-The rally was held during a heat wave in Seoul; the protestors noted this on some signs, some reading "Our Rage Is Hotter Than The Heat Wave".
+Using their greater numbers, the protesters created a massive line from Hyehwa Station to Gyeongbokgung, made larger by lines of people attempting to enter both locations.
+Protesters held a mock trial, satirizing actual cases of male suspects being acquitted of major sex crimes, such as a case involving a man who allegedly uploaded 3,000 terabytes of women taken with a hidden camera to a website.
+The rally was held during a heat wave in Seoul; the protesters noted this on some signs, some reading "Our Rage Is Hotter Than The Heat Wave".